 What does an intelligence officer do each day to further safety and preparedness?
 Here are some key skills and responsibilities.

 Preparing intelligence reports on specific nations, regions or security issues requires the ability to quickly sift through massive volumes of information to glean the insights that support thoughtful decision-making.
 In addition to data science and analysis, intelligence officers rely on their knowledge of history, geography, political science, the physical sciences and international affairs.

-The courses in VCU’s HSEP program that address these areas include Risk Assessment, Survey of Terrorism, Research Methods for Government and Public Affairs, and Technology, Security and Preparedness.
-These and other components of the program provide students with a broad interdisciplinary background that combines theoretical and practical expertise.
-These skills can be applied in intelligence roles with public agencies and in the private sector.
-Students benefit from the program’s wide perspective on social, organizational, ethical, political and economic issues, as they learn ways to mitigate security threats and the impact of natural disasters.
+The courses in VCU’s HSEP program that address these areas include Risk Assessment; Terrorism; Research Methods; and Technology, Security and Preparedness.
+These and other components of the program provide students with a broad interdisciplinary background and practical expertise.
+The program’s expert faculty provide wide perspectives on social, organizational, ethical, political and economic issues, as students learn ways to mitigate security threats and the impact of natural disasters.

 Cyber Risk Assessment

 The massive volumes of data generated by businesses and individuals is subject to the same analytical techniques that intelligence officers use to compensate for biases and uncertainties in standard text-based material.
 The difference is that the data analytics must be applied in near real time to glean only the meaningful elements.
 The resulting information is analyzed using algorithms designed to predict future events.
 These algorithms generate reports automatically, and they are used by intelligence officers to offer policy recommendations to decision-makers.

 Staying abreast of the ever-increasing pace of data analytics has become a greater challenge.
 Courses in the HSEP curriculum that can prepare students for continually evolving cybersecurity needs include Cyber Security Law and Policy, which covers the legal and policy aspects of attacks on computer networks.